TECH TIPS

 A few things you may not know....

-Besides the major internet search engines such as Google.com, Yahoo.com or MSN.com there are many smaller or specialty search engines available such as Dogpile.com, AltaVista.com and Ask.com.
+Besides the major internet search engines such as Google.com, Yahoo.com or Bing.com there are many smaller or specialty search engines available.
 All search engines are not created equal.
 If you search the same topic on each search engine, you will get different results.
 This fact is handy to know if you are having a problem finding a particular answer.
-If you can not find an answer by searching one search engine, then try one or more of the others.
+If you cannot find an answer by searching one search engine, then try one or more of the others.

 More important is the wording that you put into the search parameters.
 Changing the order of the words or slightly changing a phrase can bring you completely different results.
-For example, ‘computer repair in northern, nj”, “computer repair in northern new jersey” and “northern new jersey computer repair” can all bring you slightly different results for the same services.
+For example, ‘computer repair in Tampa, FL”, “computer repair in Tampa Florida” and “Tampa Florida computer repair” can all bring you slightly different results for the same services.
 In many cases the differences can be much larger.
 Searching for any one or more phrases in different search engines will also bring you different results.

 The same is true when searching within a particular web site.
 If you are searching for a product on Amazon.com, and you put in a description, slight variations of the wording may bring up different results.
 This can be helpful to try.
 In the case of Amazon.com (or similar shopping web sites) by searching for variations of a name or description, you may find the same product with different prices.
 A few minutes of extra searching may save you money.